Kmeakin/walrus-report/src/10-introduction.md

 software, and that the software produced by such tools should be *correct*.

 By correct, we mean that the program produces the expected result with respect to a specification of the program.
-Incorrect programs can at best crash noisely with an indication of where the error occurred, silently produce an incorrect answer but continue executation, or at worst produce a correct seeming answer but create a security vulnerability such as a buffer overflow.
+Incorrect programs can at best crash with an indication of where the error occurred, silently produce an incorrect answer but continue execution, or at worst produce a correct seeming answer but create a security vulnerability such as a buffer overflow.

-Total program correctness is impossible without resorting to formal verification (and even then it is undeciable in the general case), and indeed few programs even have a formal specification.
+Total program correctness is impossible without resorting to formal verification (and even then it is undecidable in the general case), and indeed few programs even have a formal specification.
 However it is possible to increase confidence in program correctness through introduction of features such as a strong type system (see @sec:ref:type-system for a definition of *strong* typing vs *weak*